Types of Degrees Engineering Technologies Majors Are Getting

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.4%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.2%|

 Online Engineering Technologies Programs

-In 2018-2019, 1,621 schools offered a engineering tech program of some type.
+In the 2020-2021 academic year, 1,610 schools offered some type of engineering technologies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||1,809||56|

 |Doctor’s Degree (Research)||35||3|